kiboschool/course-pm-and-design/src/lessons/product-requirements/documentation.md

 2. What should the product do?
 3. How do we measure the success of the product?

 Some companies or teams have very specific templates they use for PRDs.
-In other, the exact format varies.
+In others, the exact format varies.
 Regardless, there are certain sections which are common to most PRDs, such as:
 - Problem the product is trying to solve
 - Summary of the proposed solutions
 - Goals of the solution
-- Key fatures or user flows
+- Key features or user flows
 - Launch release milestones
 - Success Metrics